imchin/catoct/README.md

 This is why "CATOCT:Continuous-Acceleration Time-Optimal Cubic Trajectory" is developed.

 ## Ideas behind CATOCT:
 In reality, a sequence of via points in joint space are the only things given to the trajectory generator.
-Our goal is to automatically compute the optimal durations of each sub-trajectory as well as the velocity of each via point.
+We must compute durations, via points' velocity, and acceleration automatically.
+Although we cannot assign any arbitary acceleration at the via points for a cubic trajectory, we can adjust the velocity at the via points so that the acceleration at the via points are continuous given the duration of each trajectory.
+In other words, we can solve for the velocity at each via points using the given durations.
+This actually results in a closed form solution.

+Solving for the durations is a bit trickier.
+Theoretically, we can choose any arbitary durations and call it a day.
+However, if the durations are too large, the planned trajectory will take too long.
+But if it's too short, the trajectory may not be feasible for the actua physical system.
+This implies that here must be some physical limitations that we should impose on the durations.